 The Life and Times of John W. Clark of Nushagak, Alaska, 1846-1896

-Photo courtesy of Mr & Mrs Dennis Herrmann and Mr & Mrs Herman Herrmann, Jr
+Photo courtesy of Mr & Mrs Dennis Herrmann and Mr & Mrs Herman Herrmann, Jr.

-Historian, Lake Clark National Park & Preserve
+Author: John Branson, historian for Lake Clark National Park & Preserve